 Alternatively, if you decide that you do not want to get your pet’s ashes back, a reputable pet crematorium will be able to scatter the ashes on your behalf, in a dignified manner.

-Creating a plan and deciding on what to do with your pet’s ashes are the first essential steps to take once your pet passes, but another reason to choose a good crematorium is to look at what other services they provide.
+Creating a plan and deciding on what to do with your pet’s ashes are the first essential steps to take once your pet passes but another reason to choose a good crematorium is to look at what other services they provide.

 Pet Haven has a list of helpful resources and can recommend some grief support networks in your local area to help you and your family through the grieving period.

+If your pet has had to be euthanised quickly or an accident has led to death, you’ll want information as quick as possible.
 The team at Pet Haven are available for contact 24/7 at 1800 789 567, and we can send out professional staff to your home or your vet immediately.